byu-cce270/content/docs/unit1/5_gantt_charts/gantt_read.md

   * data - the range or array containing the data to plot
   * options - [OPTIONAL] - a range or array of optional settings and associated values used to customize the chart.
 For more information on the options argument, view the sparkline help page linked above.

+# Pre Class Challenge

+Here is the link to the pre-class challenge to submit with your quiz: [Pre-Class Challenge: Gantt Charts and Project Scheduling](https://docs.google.com/spreadsheets/d/1kWWKcEMHJBMgLYg-by6k-AcVT_QcRzi-yzFtLiWq2JI/edit?usp=sharing)

 **References Used:**

 [Gantt Charts](https://www.investopedia.com/terms/g/gantt-chart.asp)